 What is a Lasting Power of Attorney?

-A Lasting Power of Attorney (or LPA ) allows the “Donor” to nominate someone they trust, “the Attorney, to take care of their affairs once they are no longer in a position to do so themselves.
-When that stage is reached the Attorney must apply to register the LPA with the Office of the Public Guardian before any powers can be exercised.
+A Lasting Power of Attorney, or LPA, allows the “donor” to nominate someone they trust, the attorney, to take care of their affairs once they are no longer in a position to do so themselves.

 Who can prepare an LPA?

-It is very important that specialist legal advice is taken.
-A solicitor is probably best placed to discuss the “pros” and “cons” of setting up an LPA with you.
+Although you can prepared an LPA yourself we would recommend that specialist legal advice is taken.
+A solicitor is probably best placed to discuss the pros and cons of setting up an LPA with you.
 You can also contact the Office of the Public Guardian for guidance.
-The solicitor will ensure all formalities are carried out and will talk you through the paperwork.
-They can act as the “Certificate Provider” and complete the section of the LPA form confirming the Donor understands what they are doing and are not being influenced by a third party.
+Our solicitors will ensure that all formalities are carried out and will talk you through the paperwork.
+They can act as the “Certificate Provider” and complete the section of the LPA form confirming that you, as the donor, understand what you are doing and are not being influenced by a third party.

-The solicitor will ask for names of family or friends who the Donor wants to be notified as soon as an application is made to register the LPA – these people are referred to as “Named Persons”.
-Finally, the form must be signed, dated and witnessed by an independent person.
+We will ask for names of family or friends who you want to be notified as soon as an application is made to register the LPA – these people are referred to as “Named Persons”.

 Can an LPA be revoked?

 Yes.
 If you still have mental capacity then you have the right to cancel the LPA.
 Other instances in which the LPA can be revoked are:

 (i) If either you or the attorney becomes bankrupt then this will revoke a Property and Affairs LPA (though not a Personal Welfare LPA)

 (ii) If the attorney dies and there is no replacement attorney.